DavisKlemmGallery Projektraum, Kirchstraße 4, 65239 Hochheim am Main

 THE SPACE

 The 20 m² room, in which pens and exercise books were previously sold, is now available to artists from the DavisKlemmGallery as a project space.
+Instead of regular but limited opening times, the room can be viewed around the clock: the entire room and thus the project can be viewed at all times thanks to the large window front.
 Changing projects, installations, works of art and artists can be discovered here.
-The current presentation will be on view until April 10th 2023.
+The current presentation will be on view until March 30th, 2025.